nrwl/nx/docs/shared/reference/project-configuration.md

 {% /tab %}
 {% /tabs %}

-### Ignoring a project
+### Including package.json files as projects in the graph

+Any `package.json` file that is referenced by the `workspaces` property in the root `package.json` file will be included as a project in the graph.
+If you are using Lerna, projects defined in `lerna.json` will be included.
+If you are using pnpm, projects defined in `pnpm-workspace.yml` will be included.

-Nx will add every project with a `package.json` file in it to its project graph.
-If you want to ignore a particular project, add the directory to your `.nxignore` file.
+If you want to ignore a particular `package.json` file, exclude it from those tools.
+For example, you can add `!packages/myproject` to the `workspaces` property.

 ### Ignoring package.json scripts